-Dr. Johnson is retired from full-time practice.
+Dr. Johnson is fully retired from practice.

 Your psychiatric records are held (digital form only—the original hardcopy will have been shredded) in the custodial care of SIS NW.
 Should you need a copy, you may contact SIS NW, Inc.: Phone 206.686.2821; Fax 206.686.2840; email firstname.lastname@example.org.
 The company’s representative will have you fill out and submit a HIPAA-compliant request form, which, if you like, you may download from this site (see below), fill out, and submit to SIS NW as your request in the first place.
 You will be charged on a per-page basis for your record (plus tax, and if you are requesting it in hardcopy form, postage) for this service; speak with a representative of SIS NW for details.
 The company suggests that you have a single digital copy sent to you directly, so that you may then decide which parts of the record you wish to deliver to whomever is asking you for records, and if another copy is needed you may produce it at no further expense.
 SIS NW delivers your record to you through its secure web portal (instructions will be sent to you) but it will also use secure email.
 Turn-around time is usually less than a week; if there is a problem with the request, SIS NW notifies you, and tells you how to correct it.